heroku/heroku-buildpack-pgbouncer/README.md

     ...
     -----> Multipack app detected
     -----> Fetching custom git buildpack... done
-    -----> pgbouncer-stunnel app detected
-           Using pgbouncer version: 1.5.4-heroku
-           Using stunnel version: 5.08
-           Using stack version: cedar-14
-    -----> Fetching and vendoring pgbouncer into slug
+    -----> pgbouncer-buildpack: Installed pgbouncer version 1.7 (compiled by <@d46031ed-5ec9-4ef3-9f54-7b595b94f848> at 2015-12-23 21:44:44) to app/bin
-    -----> Fetching and vendoring stunnel into slug
+    -----> pgbouncer-buildpack: Installed stunnel to app/bin
+    -----> pgbouncer-buildpack: Added start-pgbouncer to app/bin
+    -----> pgbouncer-buildpack: Added start-pgbouncer-stunnel to app/bin
-    -----> Moving the configuration generation script into app/bin
+    -----> Moving the configuration generation scripts into app/bin
-    -----> Moving the start-pgbouncer-stunnel script into app/bin
-    -----> pgbouncer/stunnel done
+    -----> pgbouncer-buildpack: done
     -----> Fetching custom git buildpack... done
     ...

 The buildpack will install and configure pgbouncer and stunnel to connect to `DATABASE_URL` over a SSL connection.
 Prepend `bin/start-pgbouncer-stunnel` to any process in the Procfile to run pgbouncer and stunnel alongside that process.

+## Non-SSL/stunnel usage

+In situations where you do not wish to use stunnel (such as in docker deployments with the default `postgres` buildpack) instead of prepending `bin/start-pgbouncer-stunnel` to your Procfile prepend `bin/start-pgbouncer`.

 ## Multiple Databases